 Planning for action is a great step, but we all still need time to TAKE action.
 This is where Sacred Time comes in.
 The word “sacred” usually refers to religion.
 There are sacred holidays, sacred time to commune with one’s God, etc. But sacred also means “untouchable” or “protected.”

 Creating sacred time simply means that you create a few specific blocks of time to focus on one of your actionable priorities.
 These are not times for multi-tasking.
 These are not times that can be moved around or just put off until tomorrow.
 These are the times that are untouchable.
-They are an appointment with yourself and your values (in this case, connection time with your children).
+They are an appointment with yourself and your values (in this case, connecting with kids).

 Minimize time and energy on the rest